FlorianBrinkmann/slack-to-wordpress-import-xml/README.md

 ## Usage

+1. Download the ZIP with the latest release from the [releases page](https://github.com/florianbrinkmann/slack-to-wordpress-converter/releases).
-1. Place the `slack-to-wordpress-converter.php` in the Slack export directory.
+2. Unzip it and copy the `slack-to-wordpress-converter.php` and `vendor` directory inside the slack export directory.
-2. Run the script via command line or GET params in the browser:
+3. Run the script via command line or GET params in the browser:
     1. Command line: `php slack-to-wordpress-converter.php start-date="01.01.2016" end-date="05.01.2016"`
     2. Call the `slack-to-wordpress-converter.php` in the browser and add start and/or end date with `slack-to-wordpress-converter.php?start-date=01.01.2016&end-date=05.01.2016`